Neutrino Oscillations and Neapolitan Ice Cream

 Feynman Diagrams

 Neutrinos only interact with the weak force, so when constructing Feynman diagrams, they should only couple to weak boson vertices.
+Also in Feynman diagrams, charge and fermion lines must flow continuously through the diagram.

-The W± bosons indicate a change from a charged lepton into its paired neutrino flavor, while the Z0 boson preserves neutrino or lepton nature.
+The W± bosons indicate a change from a charged lepton into its paired neutrino flavor, while the Z⁰ boson preserves neutrino or lepton nature.
 Remember that for an eigenstate, an operator acting on it does not change the state.
 The fact that neutrinos 'transform' into charged leptons upon interacting with the W± bosons, and vice versa as needed, contributes to the notion that the W± (and Z) bosons couple to a "weak flavor eigenstate", which means that the flavor, electron, muon, or tau, is unaffected by interaction with the weak boson.
+In other words, an electron neutrino, simply by interaction with a charged weak boson, cannot suddenly become a muon in one point interaction.

 Neapolitan Ice Cream

 So, with all of that prefacing out of the way: Neapolitan ice cream.
-This is going to be a shoddy analogy, but just run with it!

-One can imagine the electron, muon, and tau flavors as the vanilla, chocolate, and strawberry ice creams in a container of magically refilling Neapolitan ice cream.
+Imagine the electron, muon, and tau flavors as the vanilla, chocolate, and strawberry ice creams in a container of magically refilling Neapolitan ice cream.
 These are the flavors which make up the "complete space of Neapolitan ice cream".
 Interacting with a weak boson is analogous to taking a spoon and eating a component of one of the three flavors.
 Eating strawberry ice cream from it is like a tau neutrino interacting with a weak boson.
 The fact that it magically refills ensures completeness of your ice cream space.

 The vanilla, chocolate, and strawberry dichotomy makes sense when consuming ice cream directly [we are assuming that only one flavor of ice cream can be tasted at a time].
 They could be called the "spoon-to-mouth eigenstates".
 However, when the ice cream container is closed, analogous to free particles traveling, it could be the case that the flavors which define the Neapolitan ice cream are no longer vanilla, chocolate, and strawberry.
 Perhaps, when the ice cream container is closed, the good flavor descriptions are vanilla bean [trust me, it's different], pistachio, and cherry, our "traveling closed container eigenstates".

 The vanilla bean, pistachio, cherry group is the "free particle/closed container traveling eigenstate" group, because if you framed your Neapolitan ice cream in these flavors, it could be the case that you put pistachio ice cream on your spoon, and it entered your mouth as cherry, because it is not the "spoon-to-mouth eigenstate".
 Yet, when you close the container, if the ratio is 30% vanilla bean, 35% pistachio, 35% cherry?
 It will be that same ratio when you reopen the container.
-They did not change like the vanilla, chocolate, strawberry ice cream set would have.
+They will not change like the vanilla, chocolate, strawberry ice cream set would have.

 The reason we know neutrinos have mass, that the vanilla bean, pistachio, cherry flavor basis exists, is because if the weak particle states, the spoon-to-mouth eigenstates can change their relative proportions in motion, due to the rules of linear algebra and quantum mechanics, there must be a basis in which the fundamental quantities used to picture it, the vanilla bean, pistachio, cherry basis, are invariant.

 Without mass, there is no eigenstate to which the coupling could be had for a free particle, at least in the present theory of particle physics.
 Therefore, if your fundamental vanilla, chocolate, strawberry basis could not be expressed in proportions of vanilla bean, pistachio, and cherry, the vanilla, chocolate, and strawberry flavors would never mix, and the spoon-to-mouth eigenstates would be the same as the closed container traveling eigenstates.
+You would never see the vanilla, chocolate, strawberry ratio fluctuate without the coupling to an underlying unobserved basis, such as the vanilla bean, pistachio, cherry basis.

 A Fun Fact to Finish: